openedx/edx-platform/docs/course_authors/source/create_discussion.rst

 For students, Discussion component names appear in the course ribbon at the top of the page:

 .. image:: Images/DiscussionComponent_LMS_Ribbon.png
+ :alt: Image of a unit from a student's point of view with the component list showing a discussion component

 The Discussion space appears under other components in the unit.
 It doesn't have a label in the body of the unit.